-Sometimes, the best way to learn how to write a good argument is to start by magnifying glass focusing on the word analysis analyzing other arguments.
+Sometimes, the best way to learn how to write a good argument is to start by analyzing other arguments.
 When you do this, you get to see what works, what doesn't, what strategies another author uses, what structures seem to work well and why, and more.